 You don't need a very large bathroom to benefit from the advantages of a double vanity.
 Even in smaller spaces, it's possible to have two sinks instead of one.

 Why would you want two sinks?
-Well, in bathrooms shared by two people or more, it enables them to brush their teeth, put on their make-up, etc., at the same time.
+Well, in bathrooms shared by two people or more, a double vanity enables them to brush their teeth, put on their makeup, etc., at the same time.
 This means less conflict and more time saved.

 Double vanities also add value to your home.
 While one sink is typical and essential, two sinks make your home more desirable and attractive to potential buyers.
 Often, the choice to buy one home over another is how practical the bathroom is; a double vanity definitely adds to that.

 Best of all, double vanities fit in all kinds of bathrooms, from traditional to modern and from average-sized to spacious.Continue to 2 of 14 below.

 Large Rustic Bathroom With Double Vanity

 This warm and inviting rustic bathroom, by JK Architecture Engineering via Houzz, features a large vanity with two wide and narrow sinks.
 The pairing of natural wood, gray stone and rustic textures make this bathroom cozy, inviting, and warm.
 The full-width mirror adds light and gives the impression of an even larger space.Continue to 3 of 14 below.

 03 of 14

 A raised double vanity, like this one in a bathroom by Abbott Moon via DecorPad, opens the floor space to a gorgeous chocolate brown hardwood floor.
 Topped by a white marble countertop, the vanity features plenty of storage space for two people.
 The frameless mirror blends with the wall color, maintaining the brown/cream contrast of the lower and upper parts of the room, a classic and elegant pairing that never goes out of style.Continue to 4 of 14 below.

 Southwestern Kid's Bathroom With Double vanity